SankarDUDE/Brain-Tumour-Detection/README.md

 ## Technical implemntaion
-mention the approach and how you have solved the problem with the technology , utilize multiple flowcharts to explain your solutions and approach
-- use bullets to explain
-- be consise and specific
-- explain with images and flowcharts
 - Medical Imaging: Various imaging techniques are used to capture detailed images of the brain, including:
 - Magnetic Resonance Imaging (MRI): MRI uses powerful magnets and radio waves to produce detailed images of the brain's structures, allowing for the detection of abnormalities such as tumors.
 - Computed Tomography (CT)